bahri-hirfanoglu/grpc-proto-service/README.md

 ## Working logic

 - Proto files are defined to the proto service.
-- Other services define their dependent services in **helper/loadProto.js**
+- Services define their dependent services in **helper/load Proto.js**.
 - When the service runs, it communicates with the proto service.
 - It receives and saves the proto files and host information of the services it is connected to.
 - This cycle continues every time the application starts.
-Only updated proto files are re-registered.
+Only updated proto files are re-saved.